THANK YOU TO NATIONAL ASSOCIATION OF COUNTIES FOR YOUR SUPPORT!

 Contact Commissioner Sallie Clark by Email

-EL PASO COUNTY COMMISSIONER SALLIE CLARK ANNOUNCES CANDIDACY FOR NATIONAL ASSOCIATION OF COUNTIES 2ND VICE PRESIDENT IN 2013
+EL PASO COUNTY COMMISSIONER SALLIE CLARK ELECTED AS NATIONAL ASSOCIATION OF COUNTIES 2ND VICE PRESIDENT IN 2013

-I’m honored to have the opportunity to seek the office of NACo 2nd Vice President in 2013.
+I’m honored to serve NACo in the office of 2nd Vice President.
 I have a passion for communicating the important role counties play in serving citizens.
 Serving NACo as 2nd Vice President offers me the opportunity to more closely work with the Executive Committee, Board of Directors, Committee Chairs and Vice Chairs, members and NACo staff to build upon the strong foundation of previous and current leadership.
 And, as 2nd Vice President, I look forward to increasing public understanding of counties and how legislative and policy changes impact citizens at the local level.

 As an active participant in NACo’s many committees and task forces, I’ve championed NACo issues on Capitol Hill, successfully sponsored resolutions on everything from justice and public safety to human services and am committed to making sure our county voices are heard and understood.
 NACo’s excellent reputation as a leader on national issues offers the ability for me to put my knowledge of the organization and government experience to work for its membership in a new and important position.